ALib C++ Library

 4.2.4 Default Formatters

 In the previous samples, a local instance of a formatter (or two) has been created.
-For general purpose use, this module provides a global pair of (concatenated) formatters which are receivable with static methods Formatter::GetDefault and Formatter::AcquireDefault .
+For general purpose use, this module provides a global pair of (concatenated) formatters which are accessible static member Formatter::Default.

-The formatter returned is embedded in "smart pointer type" SPFormatter .
-During bootstrapping of the library, a formatter of type FormatterPythonStyle is created with a concatenated object of FormatterJavaStyle .
+The formatter is embedded in "automatic pointer type" SPFormatter, which builds on SharedPtr.
+During bootstrapping of the library, a formatter of type FormatterPythonStyle is created with a concatenated object of FormatterJavaStyle.

-One obvious rational for the provision of these default formatters is of-course to save memory and processing resources by reusing the formatter instances in different parts of an application.
+One obvious rationale for the provision of these default formatters is to save resources by reusing the formatter instances in different parts of an application.
 However, probably in most cases more important is the fact that this way, the same default configuration is used with formatting operations.
-For example, if the decimal point character of floating point numbers should be defaulted to be different than US/English standard '.', then such setting could be performed with the bootstrap of the library once and for all usages across a process.
+For example, if the decimal point character of floating point numbers should be defaulted to be different from US/English standard '.', then such a setting could be performed with the bootstrap of the library once and for all usages across a process.

 4.2.5 Cloning Formatters